puzz00/active-directory-introduction/active-directory-introduction.md

 The server responds accordingly based on the result the DC has given it.

 The above process is for netNTLM authentication on a domain.
 If the authentication is happening with a local account, the server can validate the clients response to the challenge itself as it will have a copy of the local account NTLM hashes stored in its SAM.

+## Lightweight Directory Access Protocol

+LDAP is a protocol which is used to access and manage directory services such as AD.
+This means that LDAP is the way in which clients in a windows domain interact with Active Directory - for example to make queries about AD objects such as retrieving a user name or to manage the objects for example creating or deleting a new user.

+>[!NOTE]
+>We can use PowerShell to more easily interact with Active Directory objects, but often underneath the bonnet PS is using LDAP operations - the PS AD cmdlets provide an abstraction which makes life easier for us

+LDAP runs by default over port 389 and it is *not encrypted* which means that if we can sniff traffic on a network we will be able to see LDAP queries and operations.
+An operation of particular interest would be the *bind* operation as this is used to authenticate a client to an LDAP server.

+Mostly, however, LDAP is secured using Secure Socket Layer over port 636.

+## MSRPC

+This is MicroSofts implementation of *Remote Procedure Call* which allows programs to make requests to programs on other devices for a service - essentialy the program calls a procedure on the remote machine as if the procedure were local.

+MSRPC is used in Active Directory environments and can be of use when we are performing enumeration with tools such as *bloodhound* which uses the *samr* interface to gather data about AD objects, permissions and relationships.

+>[!NOTE]
+>Interfaces in MSRPC are sets of defined procedures which let programs request and execute functions on remote systems as if they were local functions - *samr* is an interface which enables the remote management of user accounts and groups

+## Conclusion

+Understanding Active Directory is crucial for us as ~~hackers~~ pentesters since it is the cornerstone of many networks we ~~compromise~~ are invited to legally test.

+This high-level overview has introduced the foundational concepts of AD, including its structure, key components, and some basics on how it works.

+By grasping these fundamentals, we are better equipped to understand how to [enumerate and attack Active Directory](https://github.com/puzz00/ad-enumeration-basic-attacks/blob/main/ad-enum-basic-attacks.md)

+Perhaps the main thing to take away is how complex AD can get - this is good for us as with increased complexity comes increased room for misconfigurations and security errors | we just need to get good at finding and exploiting them :smiley:

+---

+> in the midst of chaos | there is also opportunity